ConfigMgr

 This post is part of our Task Sequence – Beyond the Docs series.

 This step is pretty plain.
 It takes a WIM Image and Applies it to a Disk.
-It is similar to Apply Operating system in the regard that is will apply a WIM file, however that’s where the similarities end.
+It is similar to Apply Operating system in the regard that it will apply a WIM file.
+However, that’s where the similarities end.
 This step does not add the additional functionality to “Setup” the OS, making it boot able, or having a working machine after you apply the image.

 MS Docs